-all his life, the past 24 years in the Peace.
-As the Field Superintendent, Construction, livestock Road Maintenance and Mine Manager for and is proactively exploring new technology in road upgrades.
+Hope area and has wore many hats in the Lloyd has worked in the energy industry all his life, the past 24 years in the Peace.
+As the Field Superintendent, Construction, livestock Road Maintenance and Mine Manager for industry, but has excellent insight to all of Petronas, he brings a wealth of experience is proactively exploring technology in road upgrades.